kaltura/kaltura-application-framework-guide/README.md

 - The `Domain` where the sample code is being hosted - change this accordingly.
 - The `Kaltura Service URL` - which should stay as is unless you've been informed otherwise.

+You'll also find the `generateSession` function which creates a Kaltura Session using the Kaltura PHP Client Library.
+This KS will be included in calls made to the KAF endpoint, in order to authenticate and determine privileges.

 ### Templates ###

 Basic functionalities of KAF that every video application would contain: a media gallery and a way to see a smaller collection of content